Periodontal Therapy An Overview

 Gum disease is often defined as a progressive infection of the gum tissue.
-Gum disease develops from the bacteria in plaque that make their way into the gum tissue.
-When gum disease is left untreated, it can compromise the health, function, and appearance of the bone structure and teeth.
+It develops from bacteria in plaque that make their way into the gum tissue.
+If left untreated, gum disease can compromise the health, function, and appearance of the bone structure and teeth.

-Addressing gum disease in the earliest stages can help prevent further oral health concerns.
-It is important for patients to take the proper steps to improve their oral health and reduce their risk of developing gum disease.
+Addressing gum disease in its earliest stages can help prevent further oral health concerns.
+Patients must take the proper steps to improve their oral health and reduce their risk of developing gum disease.
+In addition to treating gum disease, our office provides restorative dental services to our patients.

 Risk Factors Associated With Gum Disease: